esaillar/Personal-website/research.md

 <a href="https://team.inria.fr/storm/software/parcoach/" target="_blank">Read more about PARCOACH</a> </p>
 - <p> The MPI Bugs Initiative (MBI) is a framework that creates a MPI correctness benchmark suite and evaluates MPI verification tools.
 <a href="https://gitlab.com/MpiBugsInitiative/MpiBugsInitiative" target="_blank">Gitlab repository</a> </p>
+- <p> MPI-BugBench is a benchmark suite to evaluate the classification quality of MPI correctness tools.
+<a href="https://git-ce.rwth-aachen.de/hpc-public/mpi-bugbench" target="_blank">Gitlab repository</a> </p>
 </td>
   </div>
 </div>